Zakycuy/JS-SEMESTER-2/Pertemuan_9/LaPrak-JS12-P9.md

 3. Result ![image](https://github.com/user-attachments/assets/63157c57-a2fc-40ae-85a2-2f26e1946e21)

-4. I think it affects because we cannot directly access to the tail but if we use the tail then we must always check whether the tail is at the end or the next of the tail is null. if not using it, you must use traverse to access the last node or when you want to add a node at the end (addLast).
+4. i think it affects because we cannot directly access to the tail but if we use the tail then we must always check whether the tail is at the end or the next of the tail is null. if not using it, you must use traverse to access the last node or when you want to add a node at the end (addLast).

 # 2.2.2 Output verification